 We currently employee apprentices in 19 different roles across the Trust.

-Our apprenticeship roles range from clinical roles as a Support Worker or in Pharmacy, to corporate roles such as business administration, catering, electrician and plumbing.
+These include clinical roles as a support worker or in our pharmacy team and corporate roles such as business administration, catering and maintenance.

 Find out more

-If you have any questions about apprenticeships, or you’d like to find out more about a role just drop us an email at email@example.com
+If you have any questions about apprenticeships or you’d like to find out more about a role, email email@example.com